Redeem Now Ends in:

 To play a C power chord, find the root note C on the E string (8th fret).

-• Place your index finger on the 8th fret of the E string (C).
+• Place your index finger on the 8th fret of the E string and your ring finger across the 10th frets of the A and D strings.

 E String - D Power Chord